Which CIPD course is for me?

 An Award will give you in-depth knowledge of a specific subject area.
 They’re good for refreshing your knowledge of a particular topic within HR.
 Certificates cover a wider subject area and allow you to study them in detail.
 Diplomas cover even more subject areas and give you an in-depth knowledge of those areas.

-Within these three types, there are three different levels;
+Within the three types of CIPD qualifications, there are three different levels;

 Essentially, you need to consider what this qualification will do for your career.
 Or, to put it another way, what do I want to achieve in my career, and how will this qualification help me achieve that?